Here's the situation I'm in: it's already mid-August, and I am NOT ready for summer to be over yet.

 Every time I've been to Panama City Beach in the past, I've gone shopping, had dinner, and saw a movie at Pier Park.
 It's a nice outdoor shopping complex with plenty of stores to check out.
 And hey, Margaritaville is kinda fun.

-I have a thing about sailboats — basically, I love them.
+I have a thing about sailboats – basically, I love them.
 So sailing out in the Gulf definitely goes on this list!
-A sunset cruise sounds nice, though a snorkeling one would be fun, too!
+Several companies offer sunset sails on catamarans, which is a great way to end a beach day.

 I didn't know about the “Pirates of the High Seas Fest” before doing some research on things to do in Panama City Beach, but it just so happens that it's an annual festival that takes place in mid-October.
 Sounds like tons of swashbuckling fun.